TheJanusStream/bevy_symbios_avatar/README.md

 rebuilt by anyone else, and an afternoon spent perfecting one would produce nothing anybody could keep. `copy` puts the record on the clipboard as JSON and `load` reads one back, so a body somebody was fiddling with becomes a body anybody can rebuild.
+A share code does the same for a *look* alone — archetype, composites and complexion at a byte an axis, keeping the name, seed and locks of the record it lands in.
 Every value is quantised the way the wire format is — scaled integers in thousandths, no floats — so what a slider shows is what a record would hold.

 **A judgement image is never a screenshot of a UI.** `H` hides the panel, `P`